ggreer/geoff.greer.fm/_posts/2017-02-28-software-rot.md

 ---

 [^Lehman]: The cite is for a text called *Program Evolution: Processes of Software Change*.
 The work is older than me, and I can't find an online version.
-I've bought a physical copy, but it will take some time to read.
+I bought a physical copy and have been slowly making my way through it.
+So far, the terminology is odd, but the conclusions haven't been particularly surprising.